SringayKeno/kickstarter-analysis/README.md

 ![Theater Outcomes_vs_Launch](Resources/Theater_Outcoms_vs_Launch.png)

-- What can you conclude about the Outcomes based on Goals?
+- Two conclusions about the Outcomes based on Goals

 The rate of success was higher for campaigns with a funding goal of less than $5,000 (image 2).
 Campaigns with a funding goal of less than a $1,000 up to $4,999 had a success rate ranging from 73% to 76%.